pfrouleau/wce-triage-v2/README.rst

 Creating disk image operation
 *****************************

-Once Triage app runs on Workstation, or Network server, go to "Create Disk Image" tab, chose the source disk, and choose the disk image type.
-For Ubuntu 18.04LTS based computer, you must choose "WCE Ubuntu 18.04LTS".
-For older versions of Ubuntu, choose "WCE Ubuntu 16.04LTS".
+Once Triage app runs on Workstation, or Network server, go to "Create Disk Image" tab, choose the source disk, and choose the disk image type.
+For Ubuntu 18.04 LTS based computer, you must choose "WCE Ubuntu 18.04 LTS".
+For older versions of Ubuntu, choose "WCE Ubuntu 16.04 LTS".

 "Triage USB flash drive" is for the disk image of USB sticks and not for desktop clients.

 Setting up Workstation/Network server
 #####################################
 As the triage app contains the setup script for workstation, it requires to install Python3 pip, and install "wce_triage" Python package on the computer.
-The setup script is exptected to run on freshly installed Ubuntu 18.04LTS desktop (or WCE's desktop client.)
+The setup script is expected to run on freshly installed Ubuntu 18.04 LTS desktop (or WCE's desktop client.)
 ::

     $ sudo -H apt install -y python3-pip